Helmoes/markdown-notes/C programming.md

 - a way for programmer to inform about an optimization that compiler can make.

 # Structures
 Custom data type made up of other data types.
+Kind of like a template of how we want the new data type to look.
 - fixed length
+- when you’re assigning struct variables, you are telling the computer to copy data.
+- structs are nestable
 ```c
 struct new_struct
 {